sermon: Wilderness Wandering (Part One)

 Exodus 13:17-18 Then it came to pass, when Pharaoh had let the people go, that God did not lead them by way of the land of the Philistines, although that was near; for God said, "Lest perhaps the people change their minds when they see war, and return to Egypt."
 So God led the people around by way of the wilderness of the Red Sea.
 And the children of Israel went up in orderly ranks out of the land of Egypt.

 In one sense, the Israelites knew where they were headed in some of the same manner that we know today where we are headed.
-It is doubtful than anyone of them had ever been to the Promised Land, even as none of us has even been to the Kingdom of God, but they knew the promise that was made to Abraham, because Hebrews 4 tells us clearly that the gospel was preached to them.
+It is doubtful than anyone of them had ever been to the Promised Land, even as none of us has ever been to the Kingdom of God, but they knew the promise that was made to Abraham, because Hebrews 4 tells us clearly that the gospel was preached to them.
 Moses would have told them.

 They knew the land's location, but it was nonetheless a vague generalized goal about which they had few particulars.
 They particularly did not know anything about the pilgrimage that lay ahead, and they were in store for a pretty great number of surprises.
-They knew nothing of the length of that pilgrimage, or of the manna, or of water from the rock, or of huge flocks of quail, or kind of privation and scarcity.
+They knew nothing of the length of that pilgrimage, or of the manna, or of water from the rock, or of huge flocks of quail, or the kind of privation and scarcity.

 The most direct route to Canaan was through the land Philistia, but the Philistines were a warlike people, and surely Israel would have resisted, and Israel was in no way prepared to overcome them.
 They did not know that, but God did.